What Price Fiber Bundle Substantivalism? On How to Avoid Holes in Fibers: Conclusion

 The ``bundle-realism" elaborated here has several interesting interpretive implications, for example regarding the electroweak model (and the notion of spontaneous symmetry breaking), and the Aharonov-Bohm (AB) effect.
-See~e.g. \cite{JTF-Ravera2024c} for a discussion of both.
 Indeed, the view elaborated above rests crucially on the insight of the generalized point-coincidence argument, and is then a completely local (in the field-theoretic sense) understanding of the physics of gRGFT.
 The AB effect is thus interpretable in a gauge-invariant local way, as a phenomenon of differential parallel transport \emph{in the physical bundle space} $P^{\,\u}$ resulting from the local interaction of the physical matter field $\phi^\u$ and the physical electromagnetic potential $\omega^\u$---even though the effect is seen to be ``displayed" effectively on the (quotient) space $M^\upsilon$ between the local representative fields $\vphi^{(\upsilon, u)}$ and $A^{(\upsilon, u)}$, which are ``shadows" of the true play.
 The AB effect is thus not essentially different, and no more mysterious, than comparable parallel transport effects in GR inducing gravitational time dilation---such as the Shapiro effect, the gravitationally induced phase shift in photon, or even the Langevin twins effect---and resulting from the local interaction between physical matter and interaction fields ($\vphi^{(\upsilon, u)}$/$A^{(\upsilon, u)}$) and the physical gravitational potential~($g^\upsilon$).
-Both types of effects can be understood in the same terms, and neither requires a form of ``holism".\footnote{The term is used by, e.g., \cite{Nounou2003, Lyre2004, Healey2007} to denote a form of spatio-temporal non-locality or non-separability, and should not be confused with the better-known quantum variant often used in the context of entanglement.}
+Both types of effects can be understood in the same terms, and neither requires a form of ``holism".\footnote{The term is used by, e.g., \cite{Nounou2003, Lyre2004, Healey2007} to denote a form of spatio-temporal non-locality or non-separability, and should not be confused with the better-known quantum variant often used in the context of entanglement.} {We will expand on these terse remarks in a separate contribution \cite{Berghofer-et-al2027-B} discussing the AB effect through the lens of the generalized hole and point-coincidence argument and, expanding on \cite{JTF-Ravera2024c}, framing it within the DFM approach. } Relatedly, while \cite{Healey2007} took holonomies (i.e. integrals of potentials $A$ along curves/loops in $M$) as a favorite candidate for the fundamental ontology of (gR)GFT, it is clear that on the view proposed here, holonomies are derived quantities, and---like the physical bundle space, its regions, points and curves---supervene on the fundamental relational ontology of physical (dressed) fields.